 Chancellor's Council Outstanding Teaching Award

 The Chancellor's Council Outstanding Teaching Award is presented annually by the University of Texas System to a member of the UT Dallas faculty.
-Five members of the School of Arts and Humanities have received this award:
+Several members of the School of Arts and Humanities have received this award over the years:

 UT System Regents’ Outstanding Teaching Award